rvilalta/OFC_SC472/README.md

-# OFC2020 Short Course 472 - Hands-on: Controlling and Monitoring Optical Network Equipment with Netconf/YANG
+# OFC2020 Short Course 472 - Hands-on: Controlling and Monitoring Optical Network Equipment

 This github repository is for educational purposes.
 It contains the necessary materials for the upcoming OFC SC 472.